unthoughts/unthoughts.github.io/_posts/2025-07-26-blurb-on-derivatives.md

 The word "fraud" in the context of fractional reserves is ill-received since this practice is standard in the banking industry.
 Bankers and financial engineers accept the "disadvantage" of insolvency and consequent collapse in case of bank runs.
 There are many interesting discussions about this "fine line", its risks and uncertainties, and its morality.
 For instance, some say the public is a voluntary participant in this engineering, and the engineers do not strictly commit to instant redemptions nor to much else.
 There is also the delicate question of "is it really fraud if we avoid insolvency"?
 We avoid these worthwhile topics - at least in this post - but we hint at the dormant fury of the author.

 The point of the rant is that regardless of their complexity, financial derivatives must obey the same reserve rules: issuers must have the assets to fulfill their obligation.
 If Alice writes and sells a forward contract to buy 1 BTC for 100K USD, she must hold 1 BTC at expiry; otherwise she is committing fraud.
-The same holds if Alice writes sells an option to buy her own forward contract: she must hold the forward at expiry.
+The same holds if Alice writes and sells an option to buy her own forward contract: she must hold the forward at expiry.

 ## Some jargon: denomination, mark-to-market, margin, leverage

 **Definition.** A contract is said to be denominated in asset $X$ if all associated PnL (profit & loss) accounting and settlement (unless otherwise specified) are denominated in asset $X$.

 **Example.** BTC/USD forward: Alice is obligated to buy 1 BTC for 100K USD at a specified expiry.
 If the contract is BTC-denominated then Alice will receive 1 BTC.
-If it's USD-denominated, the 1 BTC will be converted into USD, which will then by paid to Alice.
+If it's USD-denominated, the 1 BTC will be converted into USD, which will then be paid to Alice.

 The forward contract above is unaware of market conditions until expiry.
 Often people want financial devices with more frequent accounting.